-Pre-retirement mortality rates were based on the RP-2014 Employee Mortality Table, fully generational, projected with Scale MP-2017 for males and females with no set back with a multiplier of 100%.
-Post-retirement mortality rates were based on the RP-2014 Healthy Annuitant Mortality Table, fully generational, projected with Scale MP-2017 for males with no set back with a multiplier of 100% and for females with not set back with a multiplier of 88%.
+Pre-retirement mortality rates were based on the Pub-2010 General Employee Mortality Table, amount weighted, fully generational, projected with the MP-2020 Ultimate Scale for males and females with no set back with a multiplier of 100%.
+Post-retirement mortality rates were based on the Pub-2010 General Healthy Annuitant Mortality Table, amount weighted, fully generational, projected with MP-2020 Ultimate Scale for males with no set back with a multiplier of 100% and for females with no set back with a multiplier of 103%.
+Disabled mortality rates were based on the Pub-2010 General Disabled Retiree Mortality Table, amount weighted, fully generational, projected with MP-2020 Ultimate Scale for males and females with no set back with a multiplier of 100%.